Matheus-Barros/Recognize_People_Aws/README.md

 # Recognize_People_Aws
 This code is an example of what Rekognition from AWS can do.
-This code will recognize objects and people in a video.
+This code recognizes objects and people in a video.